What Do Real Estate Sales Agent Do?

 What Skills Do You Need to Work as a Real Estate Sales Agent?

-These are the skills Real Estate Sales Agents say are the most useful in their careers:
+When polled, Real Estate Sales Agents say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.